intervalia/unipolyfill/README.md

 # unipolyfill
-A universal PolyFill loader system to only download the polyfill functions that are needed based on the available features of each browser.
+A universal polyfill loader system to only download the polyfill functions that are needed based on the available features of each browser.